 - As a part of Annual Filing, the following forms are to be filed with the ROC:

 - Form MGT-7 (Annual Return): Every Private Limited Company is required to file its Annual Return within 60 days of holding of Annual General Meeting.
 Annual Return will be for the period 1st April to 31st March.

 - Form AOC-4 (Financial Statements): Every Private Limited Company is required to file its Balance Sheet along with the statement of Profit and Loss Account and Director Report in this form within 30 days of holding of Annual General Meeting.

 Annual General Meeting

-- Every Private Limited Company is required to hold a meeting of its shareholders once in every year within a period of six months from the date of closing of the financial year.
+- Every Private Limited Company is required to hold a meeting of its shareholders once every year within six months from the date of closing of the financial year.